-The following is a list of qualified changes in status that will allow you to change your elections within 31 days of the occurrence of the qualified change in status (as long as you meet the consistency requirements, as described below):
+The following is a list of qualified changes in status that will generally allow you to change your elections within 31 days of the occurrence of the qualified change in status (as long as you meet the consistency requirements, as described below).
+Please note that the 31-day deadline is temporarily extended for qualified life changes that are considered HIPAA Special Enrollment events, due to COVID-19 guidelines.
+Note that a HIPAA special enrollment event includes loss of eligibility for another group health plan or health insurance that you or your dependents are enrolled in and gaining an eligible dependent through a birth, marriage, or adoption.
+See "Changing Your Coverage" beginning on page 27 for more information.

-- > Legal marital status: Any event that changes your legal marital status, including marriage, divorce, death of a spouse, legal separation or annulment; - > Domestic/civil union partnership status: You enter into or terminate a domestic/civil union partnership; - > Number of dependents: Any event that changes your number of tax dependents, including birth, death, adoption and placement for adoption; - > Employment status: Any event that changes your, your spouse's/partner's or another dependent's employment status that results in gaining or losing eligibility for coverage.
-Examples include: - Beginning or terminating employment; - A strike or lockout; - Starting or returning from an unpaid leave of absence; - Changing from temporary to permanent employment or vice versa; - Changing from part-time to full-time employment or vice versa; and - A change in work location; - Dependent status: Any event that causes your tax dependents to become eligible or ineligible for coverage because of age; and - > Residence: A change in the place of residence for you, your spouse/partner, or another dependent if outside your medical or Cigna Dental HMO's network area.
+- Legal marital status: Any event that changes your legal marital status, including marriage, divorce, death of a spouse, legal separation or annulment; - > Domestic/civil union partnership status: You enter into or terminate a domestic/civil union partnership; - Number of dependents: Any event that changes your number of tax dependents, including birth, death, adoption and placement for adoption; - Employment status: Any event that changes your, your spouse's/partner's or another dependent's employment status that results in gaining or losing eligibility for coverage.
+Examples include: - Beginning or terminating employment; - A strike or lockout; - Starting or returning from an unpaid leave of absence; - Changing from temporary to permanent employment or vice versa; - Changing from part-time to full-time employment or vice versa; and - A change in work location; - Dependent status: Any event that causes your tax dependents to become eligible or ineligible for coverage because of age; and - Residence: A change in the place of residence for you, your spouse/partner, or another dependent if outside your medical or Cigna Dental HMO's network area.